 Display, sides and everywhere else – Windex and the microfiber cloth.
 That’s it.
 I will often wet a little spot on the cloth and clean using one finger at a time for grease spots.
 Then switch spots on the rag and keep going.

 Drip pans – If they are rusted out, or filthy dirty, just replace them.
 It will cost about $15 bucks or so, but it’s worth it.
 If they are just kind of dirty but don’t stick out that much, leave them.
 People never expect used ovens to have brand new drip pans and they can always replace them themselves if they would like.

 Take three pictures of your sparkly clean oven out in as much natural light as possible.
 Take a picture of the entire oven so that people can see the full view.
 Then take an up close picture of the top and display panel.
 Lastly, take a picture of the inside of the door and inside the oven.
 People want to see what the inside looks like.

 The entire process of cleaning the oven should take no more than 30-45 minutes.
 It usually takes us anywhere from 5-30 minutes depending on how grimy it is.
 The more ovens you clean, the quicker you get.
 Using the right materials to clean really makes a big difference.

 You won’t make $200 every time.
 Sometimes you will only make $100-$150.
 Still not bad for an hour or two of work.

 The best way to make money is to find a way to add value.
 Cleaning ovens is a simple way to add value, and as many of you will find out, a great way to make money.
 It’s just another reason why I’m so keen on the used appliance market.
-For those of you looking to start your own appliance business, check out ApplianceSchool.com
+For those of you looking to make money on the side, learn appliance repair or start your own appliance business, check out Tradeskills.io

-I fully expect to receive some postcards this summer from some of you ambitious readers that are vacationing with the proceeds from your new oven cleaning side business!
+I fully expect to receive some postcards this summer from some of you ambitious readers that are vacationing with the proceeds from your new oven cleaning side-hustle!